HomelessPhD/AsAbove_SoBelow/README.md

 Here we could assume that original "He" was changed to "It" to hint something.
 For example, the "it" or "he" could be part of the private key, or this phrase talking about bitcoin?!

+Another assumption is that originial question could be important: "Is king Alexander alive?".
+"Alexander" could be a key for some else puzzle step.

 ## P.S.